orrsella/sbt-stats/README.md

 [success] Total time: 0 s, completed Jan 17, 2013 7:17:19 PM
 ```

-As you can see, the default output provides file/line statistics (you can [easily extend](https://github.com/orrsella/sbt-stats#extending) the analysis with your own logic).
+As you can see, the default output provides file, line and char statistics (you can [easily extend](https://github.com/orrsella/sbt-stats#extending) the analysis with your own logic).

 ### Output